adap/flower/baselines/power_of_choice/README.md

 | CIFAR10 | 10 | 100 | Latent Dirichlet Allocation | All clients with same number of samples |

-:warning: *_Earlier you listed already the datasets that your baseline uses.
-Now you should include a breakdown of the details about each of them.
-Please include information about: how the dataset is partitioned (e.g. LDA with alpha 0.1 as default and all clients have the same number of training examples; or each client gets assigned a different number of samples following a power-law distribution with each client only instances of 2 classes)? if  your dataset is naturally partitioned just state “naturally partitioned”; how many partitions there are (i.e. how many clients)?
-Please include this an all information relevant about the dataset and its partitioning into a table._*

 ****Training Hyperparameters:****
 | Hyperparameter | Description | Default Value |
 | ---- | ----------- | ----- |